 - Fresh chopped parsley for topping (optional)

 - Heat the olive oil in a large pot over medium-high heat.
 Add the onion, garlic, and ginger in the hot oil until softened, about 5 minutes.
-Season with the crushed red pepper, salt, and black pepper.
+Season with the crushed red pepper, salt, black pepper, cumin (if using) and cardamom (if using).

-- Pour the vegetarian stock over the mixture.
-Stir the lentils and sweet potatoes into the liquid and bring the mixture to a boil; reduce heat to low, cover the pot partially with a lid, and cook at a simmer for 15 minutes.
+- Pour the broth over the mixture.
+Stir the lentils and sweet potatoes into the liquid and bring the mixture to a boil; reduce heat to low and cover the pot partially with a lid.
+Cook at a simmer for 15 minutes.

-- Stir in the tomatoes and peanut butter into the soup.
+- Stir in the tomatoes and peanut butter.
 Cover the pot and continue cooking for another 20-25 minutes, stirring occasionally.
+Around 5 minutes towards the end of the cooking time, stir in frozen peas.
 Serve with chopped parsley.